Jacob Frey: Mayoral tenure

 In January 2025, Frey announced his intention to run for a third term, saying it would be his last mayoral campaign.
 On July 19, the Minneapolis DFL endorsed state senator Omar Fateh over Frey.
 On August 21, in response to an appeal filed by Frey's campaign, the state DFL revoked the endorsement, citing issues with the city convention process, including an undercount of votes and the erroneous elimination of candidate DeWayne Davis.

 In October 2025, it was reported that Frey uses one cellular phone for both personal and government business.
 Additionally, Frey was unable to fulfill records requests for governmental phone records between October 23 and October 28, the period immediately after the high-profile shooting of Davis Moturi, and those relating to a June 2025 Department of Homeland Security raid when there was substantial evidence to suggest pertinent communication had occurred.
 By Minnesota state law, city officials are allowed to delete "transitory" communications, but the term is not defined.

+In December 2025, Frey responded to the expanded presence of U.S. Immigration and Customs Enforcement (ICE) agents in Minneapolis by signing an executive order banning federal officials from using city property for staging areas.

+In January 2026, Frey dismissed a Department of Homeland Security claim that the shooting of a woman by an ICE agent was done in self-defense, calling it "bullshit".
+He also told ICE agents to "get the fuck out of Minneapolis" and criticized the Trump administration's decision to block the Minnesota Bureau of Criminal Apprehension from investigating the shooting.
+He also criticized a second ICE-involved shooting that took place on January 14, calling the ICE deployment to Minneapolis "unsustainable" and saying it put Minneapolis in an "impossible situation" while also urging that protests be peaceful.